Pull to refresh

 New Capabilities

-Biren Technology's shares exploded 76% in their Hong Kong debut on January 2, 2026, raising $717 million—the first GPU chipmaker to list anywhere in the world this year.
-The company loses $1.6 billion annually and faces US export bans that forced its manufacturer to stop production.
-Investors piled in anyway, oversubscribing the retail offering 2,348 times.
-Within weeks, rival GPU makers Moore Threads and MetaX followed with Shanghai IPOs that surged 400% and 700% respectively, demonstrating that Chinese investors will fund chip independence regardless of profitability or US sanctions.
+Biren Technology's shares surged 76% on January 2, 2026, raising $717 million in Hong Kong—the first GPU chipmaker to list this year.
+Despite losing $1.6 billion annually and facing US export bans, investors oversubscribed 2,348 times; rivals Moore Threads and MetaX followed with Shanghai IPOs that surged 400% and 700%.

 Intel’s China-linked chip tools test blows open CHIPS Act security fight